Good news! You just found a bunch of seeds in your baggy of weed!

 Wherever you choose to find your next homegrown strain, buying seeds from a seed breeder is always going to deliver the best results.
 Free seeds found in a bag of bud will have frustrating and lackluster results under most circumstances.

 Still, maybe you have extra time on your hands.
 Or maybe, you are looking for a hobby.
-If you are more excited about the journey, instead of the results, it could be a fun product to grow a little ditch weed of your own.
+If you are more excited about the journey than the results, it could be a fun product to grow a little ditch weed of your own.
 Just don’t expect premium quality from the mystery seeds found at the bottom of the bag.